 Here's a photo of their big leaves, which appear in the spring.
 It takes many months before we see these beautiful white blossoms.
 By the time the blossoms appear, these leaves are riddled with insect holes.
 Native plants feed native insects!

-Thanks to Harm and Jim for allowing me to share their photos with you here.
+Thanks to Frank for allowing me to share his photos with you here.

-Thanks to Esther for allowing me to share her photo with you here.
+Thanks to Catherine for allowing me to share her photo with you here.

-Thanks to Bob for allowing me to share his photos with you here.
+Thanks to Rozann and Siegfried for allowing me to share their photos with you here.